-- Invite Everyone: It is recommended to over invite vs. under invite, even if you already know that some may not come.
-Make sure that the distant friends and relatives are not left out.
+Invite Everyone: It is recommended to over inviting vs. under invite, even if you already know that some may not come.
+Make sure that distant friends and relatives are not left out.
 You should send out invitations to everyone who is important in the bride’s life.

 How to Host a Bridal Shower – Party Etiquette

 For some folks, etiquette is important to execute a flawless bridal shower.
 Use your best judgment, but keep traditional etiquette in mind.

 Involve the maid or matron of honor in the event planning at some level.